On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Bribery Under Polynomial-Time Rules

-For the sake of contradiction assume that in a solution we changed a vote $v\in V(U_i)$ for some $i\in [t]$.
-After the change, there are only three possibilities: (1) the vote approves two candidates; (2) the vote approves only one candidate; (3) the vote does not approve any candidate.
-Note that changing any vote corresponding to an edge by removing~$p$ from the vote decreases the score gap between~$p$ and every other candidate by $\frac{1}{3}$.
-However, changing~$v$ as in Case (1) decreases the score gap between~$p$ and two candidates by $\frac{1}{3}$, and changing~$v$ as in Case~(3) does not decrease the score gap between~$p$ and any other candidate (it even increases the score gap between~$p$ and some other candidates).
-Therefore, if the vote~$v$ is changed as in Cases (1) or (3), we can obtain a new solution by not changing the vote~$v$ but changing any vote corresponding to some edge that has not been changed (such a vote must exist because by our assumption in the beginning of the proof it holds that $\ell=\frac{\kappa\cdot (\kappa-1)}{2}< \frac{\kappa^2+2d}{2}<m$).
-In Case (2), the score gap between~$p$ and every other candidate is decreased by at most $\frac{2}{3}$ by using two deletion operations.
-In this case, we can obtain a new solution by not changing~$v$ but changing two edge-votes by removing~$p$ that have not been changed in the solution (similar to the above reason, such two votes must exist).
-This completes the proof for the claim.
+\begin{proof} For the sake of contradiction, assume that in a feasible solution, we changed a vote $v\in V(U_i)$ for some $i\in [t]$.
+After the change, there are three possible cases: (1) The vote approves two candidates.
+(2) The vote approves only one candidate.
+(3) The vote does not approve any candidate.
+Note that changing any vote corresponding to an edge by removing~$p$ from the vote decreases the score gap between~$p$ and every other candidate by~$\frac{1}{3}$.
+However, changing~$v$ as in Case~(1) decreases the score gap between~$p$ and the two candidates not removed from $v$ by~$\frac{1}{6}$, while strictly increasing the score gap between $p$ and the candidate removed from $v$.
+Changing~$v$ as in Case~(3) does not decrease the score gap between~$p$ and any other candidate; in fact, it even increases the score gap between~$p$ and the candidates in~$v$.
+Therefore, if the vote~$v$ is changed as in Cases (1) or (3), we can obtain a new feasible solution by leaving~$v$ unchanged and instead changing a vote corresponding to some edge that has not yet been changed.
+Such a vote must exist because, by our initial assumption, it holds that $\ell=\frac{\kappa\cdot (\kappa-1)}{2}< \frac{\kappa^2+2d}{2}<m$.
+In Case~(2), the score gap between~$p$ and every other candidate decreases by at most~$\frac{2}{3}$ due to two deletion operations.
+In this case, we can obtain a new feasible solution by keeping~$v$ unchanged and instead changing two edge-votes by removing~$p$ that have not been changed in the feasible solution.
+By a similar argument as above, such two votes must exist. \end{proof}